kyma-project/test-infra/task/terraform-executor/0.1/README.md

 # Terraform Executor

 The terraform-executor Task initializes Terraform state locally and runs actions for the provided terraform config.
-Usually, actions are plan and apply.
+The usual actions are `plan` and `apply`.
 Authentication to Google Cloud is done through the Kubernetes service account with the workload identity configured.
 The parameter **additional_terraform_args** allows defining Terraform CLI arguments in pipelines.
 When this parameter value is set in a pipeline, you must add the default value `-no-color` to the list.
 The task uses the tfcmt tool to run Terraform actions and post the results to GitHub PRs.